 The RCC Administrations consider that when developing technical conditions and regulatory provisions for the allocation of frequency bands to the MS and their identification for IMT it is necessary to ensure protection of other services having allocation in the considered and adjacent frequency bands taking into account the need in their development.

-The RCC Administrations consider it reasonable to perform studies on IMT system compatibility first of all in the frequency bands 24.25 – 27.5 GHz, 31.8 – 33.4 GHz, 40.5 – 42.5 GHz and 66 – 71 GHz, where global harmonization could be achieved.
+The RCC Administrations consider it is reasonable to perform studies on IMT system compatibility first of all in the frequency bands 24.25 – 27.5 GHz, 31.8 – 33.4 GHz, 40.5 – 42.5 GHz and 66 – 71 GHz, where global harmonization could be achieved.

 1.14 to consider, on the basis of ITU-R studies in accordance with Resolution 160 (WRC-15), appropriate regulatory actions for high-altitude platform stations (HAPS), within existing fixed-service allocations;